rootVIII/gosynflood/README.md

   <code>
 -t private or public IP address of webserver
--p port number (defaults to port 80 if not provided) -i network interface (run program without -i to see found interfaces)
+-p port number (defaults to port 80 if not provided) -i network interface (running without -i will fail but suggest found interfaces)

 Enter control-C to stop the flood attack.
   </code>
 </pre>

-Each packet's IP address is spoofed.
-MAC addresses are not spoofed however.
+Each packet's IP address is spoofed. <b>MAC addresses are not spoofed</b>.
+It is up to you to spoof your MAC Address if desired before usage.

-This attack may only work on web servers that for some reason do not have a method of preventing numerous half-open connections (SYN_RECV).
+This attack may only work on web servers susceptible to numerous half-open connections (SYN_RECV).

 To demonstrate this, a small Ubuntu Mate running Apache2 will act as the target.
 It's a physical machine on a private network.